mcginleyireland/irishbaking.github.io/_posts/2023-02-18-raspberry-jam.md

     **Preperation**

     1. Put a few plates in the fridge.
 We will be using a chilled plate to test if the jam is ready to be bottled.
-    2. Sterilise the jars that you are going to be putting the jam in.
+    2. Sterilize the jars that you are going to be putting the jam in.

     **Raspberry Jam**